lobrien0/Linked-List/README.md

 # Linked-List
-An abstracted way to used singly linked lists in C
+An abstracted way to used doubly linked lists in C